 An early concept sketch, outling movement, enemy behaviour and health systems.

-There was a problem: just like in classic Asteroids, players initially remained stationary, turning the game into a turret sim.
+After adding asteroid enemies, I noticed a problem: just like in classic Asteroids, players remained stationary, practically turning the game into a turret sim.

-Instead of bloating the game with new, unneccessary mechanics, I decided to work with the tools I had, and design enemy AI that forces the player to employ a more active playstyle.
+Instead of bloating the game with new, unneccessary mechanics, I decided to work with the tools I had, and designed enemy AI that forces the player to use a more active playstyle.

-Each one of the three basic enemies, as well as the asteroids themselves, play a specific role in getting the player moving.
+Each of the three basic enemies, as well as the asteroids, play a specific role in getting the player moving.

 Asteroids have a high probability of spawning with a force towards the player.

-The Lancier locks onto the player, and if the lock isn't broken, fires a tracking missile.
-Simply flying away from one is not an option.
-Note the "Lock Warning" UI and off-screen missile marker.
+The Lancier locks onto the player, and if the lock isn't broken, fires a tracking missile which takes effort and skill to dodge.

 The Firefly, the most basic enemy, fires lasers that can't be shot down.
 They have to be dodged.

-Drones fire laserbeams across the screen from outside the player's FOV.
-The player can make a choice to either dodge, or fly towards the drone to destroy it.
+Drones fire laserbeams across the screen from outside the player's viewport.
+The player makes the choice to either evade, or fly towards the drone and destroy it.

 The player gets hit continuously.
 Bottom left: Shield, bottom right: Health.